'Prime suspect' arrested in 1996 disappearance of student - WTMJ

 Associated Press

 Paul Flores, 44, who was the last person seen with Smart on the California Polytechnic State University campus in San Luis Obispo before she vanished in 1996, was taken into custody in the Los Angeles area.
-His father, Ruben Flores, 80, was arrested at his Arroyo Grande home, where sheriff’s investigators conducted their latest search for evidence.
+His father, Ruben Flores, 80, was arrested at his Arroyo Grande home, where sheriff’s investigators conducted a new search for evidence.

-San Luis Obispo County Sheriff Ian Parkinson said the arrest warrants were issued after a search of the elder Flores’ home last month using ground-penetrating radar and cadaver dogs.
-He said evidence was found linked to the killing of Smart but they had not yet located her body.
+San Luis Obispo County Sheriff Ian Parkinson said arrest warrants were issued after a search of the elder Flores’ home last month using ground-penetrating radar and cadaver dogs turned up new evidence linked to Smart’s killing, though her body has not yet been found.

 Smart, 19, of Stockton, vanished May 25, 1996, while returning to her dorm at Cal Poly after an off-campus party.
-She was last seen with Flores, a student at the school at the time, who had offered to take her home.
+She was last seen with Flores, a fellow freshman at the school at the time, who had offered to take her home.

-Flores has been under suspicion almost from the start, but the case has picked up steam in the past couple years.
-New witnesses came forward and warrants allowed investigators to intercept and monitor Paul Flores’ phone and text messages and search his own home, along with those of his mother, father and sister that turned up new evidence, Parkinson said, though he declined to offer details because search warrants are sealed.

 Smart’s family issued a statement saying it was a bittersweet day they had long waited for and a first step toward bringing their daughter home.